Comparative Causal Mediation and Relaxing the Assumption of No Mediator-Outcome Confounding: An Application to International Law and Audience Costs: Application: International Law and Audience Costs

 In a number of recent studies using survey experiments, political scientists have accumulated evidence that voters in the United States and elsewhere are indeed inclined to punish elected officials who renege on previous foreign policy commitments \citep{tomz2007, mcgillivray2000trust, chaudoin2014promises, chilton2015laws, hyde2015}.
 The political costs that a government incurs as a result of constituents disapproving of violations of policy commitments---which may manifest in the form of electoral power in democracies or via the threat of protest and dissent in non-democracies---are generally referred to as domestic ``audience costs" \citep{fearon1994domestic, morrow2000alliances, tomz2007, weeks2008autocratic, jensen2003democratic}.
+The types of foreign policy commitments that have been investigated in this literature vary widely.
+This includes commitments targeted at a purely domestic audience, such as promises by national leaders to their constituents not to engage in certain behavior or activities.
+This also includes commitments directed at other countries, such as threats made against aggressor countries and promises to aid allies in the event of conflict.
+Finally, this also includes legally formalized international commitments, such as agreements codified in treaties.

-However, an important gap remains in this scholarship: while studies have shown that public disapproval of a foreign policy decision tends to increase when that policy decision requires reneging on international legal commitments, these studies have not isolated the role of legality \emph{per se} in generating that disapproval.
+The application presented here focuses on the legal dimension of foreign policy commitments and its relationship with audience costs.
+An important gap remains in the relevant scholarship: while studies have shown that public disapproval of a foreign policy decision tends to increase when that policy decision requires reneging on international legal commitments, these studies have not isolated the role of legality \emph{per se} in generating that disapproval.
 Instead, the design of these studies has masked the extent to which such disapproval is attributable to the baseline breaking of the commitment (i.e. the audience costs for not honoring a policy pledge in general) versus the additional legal status of the commitment.
-In other words, we do not know whether the dimension of international legality actually enhances audience costs, and if it does, to what extent or why that is the case.
+In other words, does the dimension of international legality actually enhance audience costs, and if it does, to what extent and why is that the case?

 Indeed, in scholarship on public attitudes toward international commitments, much of the international relations literature tends to abstract away the distinctive nature of legality and treat international legal commitments as generic international commitments.
 The implications of such a framing is that legality should not affect the prospect for audience costs.
 Yet there are, of course, reasons to believe that voters will respond more negatively to home government violations of foreign policy commitments when those violations also entail breaking international law.
 Voters may view legal commitments as uniquely serious and solemn forms of commitment, the violation of which is considered particularly objectionable, in which case legality should increase the prospect for audiences costs.
 While this has been suggested in the literature \citep{lipson1991some, abbott2000hard, simmons2005constraining}, it has not been explicitly tested.